pjtunstall/stock-exchange-sim/README.md

 ## 3. Audit

-A Zsh script, `audit.zsh`, is provided, for your convenience, to run the examples in the Functional section.
+A Zsh script, `audit.zsh`, is provided for your convenience to run the examples in the Functional section.
 Alternatively, you're welcome to type any or all of the commands yourself.
 In either case, please take care to check the resulting files and ask any questions you might have about the project.

 As mentioned, we implemented the checker as part of the main program.
 A boolean flag is used to select checker mode.
 See `main.go` for the code that deals with the flag and other arguments, and `checker.go` for the checker function itself.